Skip to main content

 Style imports

-To work with styles like Mapbox Standard, we've introduced Style APIs that allow you to import other styles into the main style you display to your users.
+To work with styles like Mapbox Standard or Standard Satellite, we've introduced Style APIs that allow you to import other styles into the main style you display to your users.
 These styles will be imported by reference, so updates to them will be reflected in your main style without additional work needed on your side.
 For example, imagine you have style A and style B. The Style API will allow you to import A into B. Upon importing, you can set configurations that apply to A and adjust them at runtime.
 The configuration properties for the imported style A will depend on what the creator of style A chooses to be configurable.
-For the Standard style, 6 configuration properties are available for setting lighting, fonts, and label display options.
+For the Standard style, 8 configuration properties are available for setting lighting, fonts, and label display options.
 To import a style, you need to add an imports property to your Style JSON.
 In the above example, you would add "imports" to your Style JSON for B to import style A and set various configurations as defined in style A in the schema root property.

 ...